4 - 5

-Some people take advantage of campgrounds near either trailhead to hike one way, camp overnight, and then return the following day.
+Some hikers take advantage of campgrounds near either trailhead to hike one way, camp overnight, and then return the following day.
 Make sure to have a map and or review your trail route before beginning.

 Very busy times include weekends and holidays, and parking lots near the trailheads can fill up early.

-Runners who are unable to find parking at the trailhead can park in town and take a shuttle to the trail.
+Hikers who are unable to find parking at the trailhead can park in town and take a shuttle to the trail.